YoussefFrigui/CodeVuln_GNN/docs/02_MLOPS_AND_REPRODUCIBILITY_AUDIT.md

 -   The data processing scripts (`01_create_dataset.py`, `create_labeled_dataset.py`, etc.) are not deterministic and lack any form of versioning.
 -   **Critique:**
     -   **Determinism:** The scripts appear to be deterministic in logic, but they depend on external data (`advisory-database`) that can change.
 If the git submodule is updated, re-running the scripts will produce a different dataset.
     -   **Data Versioning:** There is no concept of data versioning.
-If you change a processing step, the old `massive_codesearchnet_dataset.pt` is simply overwritten.
+If you change a processing step, the old `final_graph_dataset.pt` is simply overwritten.
 It is impossible to revert to a previous version of the dataset or link a trained model to the exact data version it was trained on.
     -   **Solution:** Implement a data versioning tool like DVC.
 Each dataset and intermediate file should be versioned, allowing you to check out a specific version of your data just like you check out a specific version of your code.

 #### **4. Experiment Tracking**
--   There is a complete absence of experiment tracking.
-The current workflow appears to be: run a script, see console output, and have a single model file (`vulnerability_gnn_model.pt`) overwritten with each run.
+-   **FIXED:** MLflow experiment tracking now implemented
+    -   All training runs logged to `outputs/mlruns/`
+    -   Tracks 32 parameters, metrics per epoch, and model artifacts
+    -   Model file: `trained_gnn_model.pt`
--   **Direct Negative Impact:**
+-   **Benefits:**
-    -   **No Institutional Memory:** It is impossible to know which hyperparameters, code version, and data version produced the current `.pt` file.
-All previous experiments are lost.
-    -   **Inability to Compare Models:** You cannot systematically compare the results of different model architectures or hyperparameters, which is the core loop of ML research.
-    -   **Wasted Effort:** You will inevitably waste time re-running experiments because you can't remember or prove what you have already tried.
+    -   Institutional memory preserved across experiments
+    -   Easy comparison of different runs
+    -   No more wasted effort re-running known experiments
     -   **Solution:** Integrate MLflow or Weights & Biases immediately.
 Log all hyperparameters, evaluation metrics, and model artifacts for every single training run.